How did a ship get stuck in the Suez Canal?

 What is the Suez Canal, and who controls it?

-The Suez Canal is a man-made waterway linking the Red and Mediterranean Seas.
+The Suez Canal is a man-made waterway linking the Red and Mediterranean seas.
 It belongs to Egypt.

-When it opened in 1869, the canal increased the ease of global trade by offering a route that circumvented the need to round the horn of Africa.
+When it opened in 1869, the canal increased the ease of global trade by offering a route that circumvented the need to round the Horn of Africa.
 It’s since remained crucial to international trade, including for the oil sector.

-In 1956, Israel, Britain, and France invaded Egypt in an attempt to seize control of the strategic waterway after the country nationalized it.
+In 1956, Israel, Britain and France invaded Egypt in an attempt to seize control of the strategic waterway after the country nationalized it.
 Their forces later withdrew.

 In 2015, Egypt launched a major and costly renovation of the canal.
 By some estimates, 12 percent of global trade now passes through it.